 Calista Kazuko BMus (PIANO / SINGING / SONG-WRITING)

-Trained at the Royal Academy of Music, Calista has taught in London and at Cranleigh Preparatory School for numerous years teaching 7 – 13 year olds, as well as tutoring both children and adults privately, from beginners to more advanced pianists.
-This experience, alongside a genuine passion for teaching, makes for inspiring and encouraging lessons which explore the theory of music as well as the meaning and history of musical styles in a fun and exciting way.
+Trained at the Royal Academy of Music, Calista has performed internationally and taught in London for numerous years.
+Her genuine passion for teaching and presenting makes for inspiring and encouraging sessions which explore the theory of music as well as the meaning and history of musical styles in fun and stimulating ways.

 Further details and rates can be accessed from the Administrater, The Music Mind Spirit Trust via email at [email protected] or by telephone on 01403 824034.